derrickburt/derrickburt.github.io/malawi/index.md

 #### Methodology

 Malcomb et al. use a multi-criteria weighted analysis to analyze and visualize social, economic, cultural, and environmental [vulnerability indicators](photos/indicators.png).
 These vulnerability indicators were divided into three sub-categories: adaptive capacity (composed of both assets and access), livelihood sensitivity, and physical exposure.
 Each of these vulnerability indicators were rescaled into quintiles: a 0 (worst) to 5 (best) scoring system.
-The author's used the following weighting scheme to produce a household resilience score for each Traditional Authority (TA: the scale of analysis, an administrative boundary just below districts): *Household Resilence = Adaptive Capacity(.4) + Livelihood Sensitivity(.2) + Physical Exposure (.2)*.
+The authors used the following weighting scheme to produce a household resilience score for each Traditional Authority (TA: the scale of analysis, an administrative boundary just below districts): *Household Resilence = Adaptive Capacity(.4) + Livelihood Sensitivity(.2) + Physical Exposure (.2)*.

 <p align="center">
   <img height="600" src="photos/malcombMethodology.png">